ProtectorYT364/Flanba-Core/README.md

 * PARTY SYSTEM

   - Devide the number of players in a party into 2, (example: ifthe player has 50 members it's gonna devide into 2, 25 for red, and 25 for blue.
 If the party has odd number, always prioritize RED TEAM (example: party has 49 members, 25 for RED, and 24 for BLUE TEAM)
+  - they can't hit each other if they're pn the same team.

 * STORE